 One number one feature a good way to carry a website into the 21st century isn’t always something you’d always see.
-It’s something that lives inside the in the back of-the-scenes of the website’s coding, and it’s called net accessibility.
-While there are a variety of disabilities and situations which could affect the way humans use web sites, a number of the maximum commonplace impairments encompass visual, hearing, motor abilities, photosensitive or cognitive impairments.
+It’s something that lives inside in the back of the scenes of the website’s coding, and it’s called net accessibility.
+While there are a variety of disabilities and situations which could affect the way humans use websites, a number of the maximum commonplace impairments encompass visual, hearing, motor abilities, photosensitive, or cognitive impairments.

 Assistive technologies were made to assist humans with those impairments browse the internet.
 For instance, display readers can vocalize text on each page and read descriptive phrases that explain what’s taking place in pics on internet pages.
 Alternative keyboards allow customers to tab through navigational presentations if a mouse can not be used.

-Earlier this yr, the Delaware County District Library began the adventure to replace our web site’s design, capabilities, and capability so we ought to offer a greater inclusive net environment to all our customers.
-I’m proud to mention that in the coming week, our website site visitors will see the launch of that new layout.
+Earlier this yr, the Delaware County District Library began the adventure to replace our web site’s design, capabilities, and capability, so we ought to offer a greater inclusive net environment to all our customers.
+I’m proud to mention that our website site visitors will see the launch of that new layout in the coming week.